theaniketraj/pulse/README.md

 ## Configuration

-Pulse Dashboard connects to a Prometheus server to fetch data.
+Pulse connects to a Prometheus server to fetch data.
 By default, it looks for a local instance.

 1. Open **Settings** (`Ctrl+,`).
 2. Search for `pulse.prometheusUrl`.